starseeker/brlcad/doc/notes/libbobol_progressive_pipeline_contract.md

 new target, strict same-target progress, or a completion edge.
 The former raw preparation serial is diagnostic-only and has no policy consumer.

+The unit named by that certificate is a bounded cancellation atom, not an arbitrary source-authored range.
+PoP cluster ranges may be much larger than a stable presentation deadline, so Obol splits flat-shaded atlas work into triangle-aligned ranges no larger than the executor cancellation quantum.
+Cancellation inside one range retains earlier committed ranges and leaves the target `Preparing`; it is not malformed geometry and cannot publish `Failed`.
+Only a complete range advances `completedUnits`.
+This is the concrete refinement of `ObolPresentationPreparation.PrepareUnit`.

+Retained sparse-plan identity has the same single-owner rule.
+A streamed box-to-mesh replacement may leave a hidden compiled tombstone with the same stable `InstanceId` as its appended active slot.
+Reordering the tombstone inside its old cut group may update an ID-to-index mapping only when that mapping still names the moved source slot.
+An inactive duplicate cannot steal the active slot's mapping.
+Every cut patch validates the group span, bin cardinality, and active index before mutation; rejection rebuilds from the authoritative instance records.  `ObolSparsePlanIdentity.tla` and the Obol tombstone regression cover this aliasing boundary.

 Three further boundaries are now explicit.
 Interaction phase, gesture kind, release timing, and quiet debounce are one typed interaction session rather than independent latches.
 Retained-allocation reuse and in-flight matching use